In The Beginning

 I believe everyone is born an artist.
 Think about what kids do.
 They draw, paint, build, act, sing – you name it, they are creating it in one form or another.
 We are all still creators, but some of us have put our attention towards other things and left that little artist behind.

 I knew from an early age that I was pretty good at art and I was lucky to get encouragement in that area.
 I was very shy so art was a “safe” way to get attention.
 This attention was focused on what I did rather than who I was so as to avoid the devastation of personal criticism.
 Growing up a redhead, you get your fair share of criticism.

 Ahead Of My Time Or Behind The Times?

 My path as an artist was through realism or representational art.
 This, unfortunately, was not popular when I was growing up (even thought the movement started in the 60’s).
 The age of Modern Art still had the upper hand.

 Realism wasn’t taught in school and the pressure was on to create in a style that I wasn’t truly passionate about.
 This left me floundering and eventually I gave up on art and pursued a career in design which ultimately has been very rewarding.

 It’s Never Too Late

 At the end of 2016, both of my dogs had become very ill and I needed to stay home through the holidays to care for them.
 They have both sadly passed.

 As a lifelong learner and obsessive YouTube watcher, I decided to focus on one subject for one month.
 That subject was art history.
 Strangely enough, art history bored me to death in school.
 However, watching these modern documentaries on various artists really awakened something within me.

 Also, I discovered to my amazement that realism had made a comeback.
 How had I missed that?
 Now all the sudden I was painting again.
 BUT, I felt like I was horribly behind.
-So much to learn!)
+There was so much to learn!

-Mind you, for DECADES I had no passion for painting.
-Zero.
-Zippo.
-Zilcho.
+For DECADES I had no passion for painting.

 The Power Of Starting Small